 7:00 PM: Mountain hut: Dinner, free time, bedtime.

-4:30 AM: Watch sunrise.
+4:30 AM: Watch the sunrise.
 To avoid congestion, slowly enjoy the sunrise around the 8th Station.

 9:00 AM: Descent.
 Finish Ohachi Meguri tour, break, free time, begin mountain descent.